Why Payment Terms Are a Legal Necessity

 - Politeness Matters: Invoices containing "Please pay by..." and "Thank you for your business" are paid, on average, 5% faster than those without courtesy phrases.

-Charging interest is a powerful deterrent, but it must be mathematically correct and legally disclosed.
+Charging interest on overdue Net 30 invoices is a powerful deterrent, but it must be mathematically correct and legally disclosed.
 A commonly accepted commercial rate is 1.5% per month.
+Keep in mind that late fee limits vary by state, so always verify your rate against local usury laws before applying charges.

 Simple Interest Formula (Non-Compounding)